 Pets help with feelings of powerlessness, isolation, and depression.
 And that’s only brushing the surface.

-An intervention is a treatment program that should not be entered into lightly.
+An intervention is an addiction treatment program that should not be entered into lightly.

 Interventions are for family members or friends that refuse to acknowledge their problem or their need for help.
 If their addiction is causing personal, professional, or financial problems, an intervention is probably necessary.